nathanfdev/deskpro/app/src/DeskPRO/Bundle/AppBundle/DataService/README.md

 This is very generic/abstract and there aren't many rules.
 This is mostly just a place to put similar "data-y" services.

-Many methods in these services return a PagerFanta object, which is used becasue it has lots of useful info:
+Many methods in these services return a PagerFanta object, which is used because it has lots of useful info:

 1. total count
 2. number of pages